That-Dev-Girl-Archives/thatdevgirl.com/_posts/2010-09-20-yui-vs-jquery.md

 However, my real issue with YUI is that I need to declare 3 variables and include an if statement to update this text, whereas with jQuery, I can accomplish the same task in 1 line.
 (I’m not counting the prevent default commands for either case here, since the 2 are basically equivalent.)

 This has been my biggest pet peeve about YUI.
-Again, I am nto sure if it is due to inexperience, but the more I look at the YUI documentation, the more I think it is not me.
+Again, I am not sure if it is due to inexperience, but the more I look at the YUI documentation, the more I think it is not me.